online doctor logo

 FAQs

-It is frequently characterized as a sharp or stabbing pain, tightness or pressure in the chest, or a burning or tingling sensation.
-The discomfort may come and go and spread to the shoulders, arms, or jaw, among other places.
+It is characterized as a sharp or stabbing pain, tightness or pressure in the chest, or a burning or tingling sensation.
+The discomfort may come and go and spread to the shoulders, arms, or jaw, and also among other places.
 It is significant to emphasize that anxiety-related chest pain frequently has nothing to do with exercise or other physical activities.
 While chest pain brought on by anxiety usually goes away when anxiety levels drop.

 It may be due to heartburn or acid reflux, anxiety or stress, vasodilation of blood vessels, hot flashes during menopause, inflammation or infection in the chest area, or medication side effects.